evanrelf/indigo/indigo_state/notes.md

   - Might require rewriting with things from `std::sync`
 - Multiple implementations (e.g. `Store` and `sync::Store`) could implement a `Store` trait with methods like `new`, `dispatch`, etc.
-- `redux-rs` has a cool `Selector` trait that allows querying for arbitrary things in the store (not just one or many fields, but could combine fields or derive values, etc.)